loudasnick/GALFRB/README.md

 GALFRB is a project aiming to unveiling the origing of Fast Radio Bursts (FRBs) by modeling their hosts' properties.
 With improved localization precision a considerable amount of FRBs are now associated with host galaxies.
 Their stellar mass $M_\star$ and star formation (SF) distribution encode important information related to the formation channel of FRBs.

-This repository contains flexible modules for generating joint distributions of the properties of mock galaxies to compare with FRB hosts and provide stringent constraints on their origin. \textit{Not limited to FRBs, this code can be also applied to studies of any kind of transient, extragalactic phenomena (e.g., gamma-ray bursts), so long as their host galaxies are identified.}
+This repository contains flexible modules for generating joint distributions of the properties of mock galaxies to compare with FRB hosts and provide stringent constraints on their origin. *Not limited to FRBs, this code can be also applied to studies of any kind of transient, extragalactic phenomena (e.g., gamma-ray bursts), so long as their host galaxies are identified.*

+The main paper of this project can be found here: [Unveiling the origin of fast radio bursts by modeling the stellar mass and star formation distributions of their host galaxies](https://arxiv.org/abs/2502.15566).

 ## Installation and Usage